dbvcode/interview-search/README.md

 ## Description

-This tool need to search in the [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) list.
+This tools needs to search in the [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) list.
 It tries to search for the `TECHNOLOGIES_TERMS` in the pages and also looks for hrefs to potential job listings where it searches for the terms again.

 The search is case insensitive and it's achieved with puppeteer.
 It opens a browser so the pages are also displayed while searching.